VIDEO TUTORIAL:

 HOW TO WORK THE CRUST SIDE OF THE BELT?

-You can work the crust side of the belt with a finishing eraser (if the leather is very fluffy): the eraser helps to stick the leather fibers together.
+You can work the crust side of the belt with a finishing eraser (if the leather is very fuzzy): the eraser helps to stick the leather fibers together.
 You can also let the leather develop a patina over time.

 EXPAND YOUR KNOWLEDGE WITH ONE OF OUR GUIDES: